SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/programming/performance-debugging-tools/map.md

 Now, your program will start under MAP and profiling results are displayed in the remote client.

+!!! note
+	The above `map ... srun ...` command with version 19.1.x dumps a core file, and the vendor will release a fixed version.
+Note that the tool still generates performance summary results.

 ## Profiling Results

 After completing the run, MAP displays the collected performance